yext/analytics/docs/analytics.eventpayload.pageurl.md

 ## EventPayload.pageUrl property

-The URL of the page where the event occurred
+The URI of the page where the event occurred

 <b>Signature:</b>